Htimooo/Auth-clinica-capurro-backend/README.md

 Configure these variables in your production environment so the API can connect to the correct database instance.

+## AWS Secrets Manager

+In production you can store sensitive configuration in [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).

+1. Create a secret containing keys such as `DB_HOST`, `DB_USER`, `DB_PASSWORD`, `DB_NAME` and `JWT_SECRET`.
+2. Attach an IAM role to the EC2 instance that allows `secretsmanager:GetSecretValue`.
+3. Set `AWS_REGION` and `SECRET_ID` environment variables on the instance. `SECRET_ID` should match the name or ARN of the secret you created.

+At startup the app uses the AWS SDK to retrieve the secret and populate `process.env` before launching the server.
+Local development can still use a traditional `.env` file.

 ## Security configuration

 The server uses [helmet](https://github.com/helmetjs/helmet) and